Guannan1900/GraphDTI_preprocess/data.md

 - training_data -> The pickle files representing feature vectors for all instances in the training dataset used for GraphDTI.
   + name format for the pickle file -> Uni-prot ID_Drug ID_ENSP ID_Signature ID.pkl
   + sturcture of the feature vector -> 300 dimensional ProtVec (index: 0-299), 512 dimensional Bionoi-AE (index: 300-811), 300 dimensional Mol2Vec (index: 812-1111) and 300 dimensional Graph2vec (index: 1112-1411)
 - test_data -> The pickle files representing feature vectors for all instances in the test dataset used for GraphDTI.
-The format and structure of the pickle file for each instance is the same with the training_data
+The format and structure of the pickle file for each instance is the same with the ```training_data/```